 The course will focus on the production of different fermented foods, both industrial processes and traditional fermented food products.
-The role of the most important microorganisms (lactic acid bacteria, Bacillus, acetic acid bacteria, yeast, molds,) will be discussed.
-The impact of the fermentation process on microbiological
+The role of the most important microorganisms (lactic acid bacteria, Bacillus, acetic acid bacteria, yeast, molds, ...) will be discussed.

-....) will be discussed.
 The impact of the fermentation process on microbiological, enzymatic, biochemical, nutritional changes will be dealt with.
 Different fermentation techniques will be discussed.